Aleksandr Verkhovsky: General Staff Officer

-From 1905 to 1908 he served in the 3rd Finland Rifle Artillery Division.
+From 1905 to 1908, he served in the 3rd Finland Rifle Artillery Division.
 He graduated from the Imperial Nicholas Military Academy (1911).
-From 1909 - lieutenant, from 1911 - staff captain, from 1913 - captain.
+From 1909 he was lieutenant, from 1911 staff captain, and from 1913 captain.
 In 1911-1913 he commanded a company in the 2nd Finland Rifle Regiment.
 Since 1913 - senior adjutant of the headquarters of the 3rd Finland Rifle Brigade.
 He was sent to Serbia to study the experience of the participation of the Serbian army in the Balkan wars.

 World War I

-With the outbreak of World War I he returned to Russia, along with his brigade he participated in battles in East Prussia.
+With the outbreak of World War I, he returned to Russia, along with his brigade he participated in battles in East Prussia.
 He was awarded the Order of St. George, 4th degree.

 After leaving the hospital, he was at staff work.
 Since September 1916 - Operations Assistant to the Russian representative at the Romanian main apartment.
 Since December 1916 - assistant flag captain on the ground of the headquarters of the head of the landing of the Black Sea.
 Since February 1917 - assistant to the chief of staff of a separate Black Sea Naval Division, which was to take part in the Bosphorus landing operation.